Tourism in Yemen: Travel advice

 Various nations have published travel advice for their citizens who visit Yemen.
 This advice usually includes matters relating to safety and security, terrorism, local laws and customs and entry requirements.
 Advice given by the United Kingdom says to respect local Islamic customs.
 They advise visitors to dress modestly and to refrain from drinking alcohol in public; especially during the Islamic month of Ramadan.
 The UK also warns about possible terror attacks in tourist places or the kidnap of foreigners by militant groups.
 Majority of the world's countries have advised their citizens regarding the current situation in Yemen and have discouraged travelling to the country until the issues concerning terrorism are solved or managed properly.
 However, some nations, such as the Philippines, Taiwan, and Japan, have also noted that once terrorism has been managed properly, tourism partnerships can be offered to Yemen immediately.

-The UAE is being accused of transporting foreign tourists to the Socotra Island without permission from the Yemeni government.
-This is an attempt to encroach Yemen’s sovereignty.
+The UAE is being accused of transporting foreign tourists to Socotra Island without permission from the Yemeni government.
+This is an attempt to encroach on Yemen’s sovereignty.